SDWebImage/SDWebImage/README.md

 ### Add the SDWebImage project to your workspace

+Make sure your project is in a workspace.
+If it's not, click File -> Save As Workspace first.

-Right-click on the project navigator and select "Add Files to "Your Project" and select the SDWebImage Xcode project.
+Right-click on the project navigator and select "Add Files to "Your Project" and select SDWebImage.xcodeproj.
+You may want to include the SDWebImage directory in your workspace repository before adding it to your project.

 ![Add SDWebImage](http://blog.carbonfive.com/wp-content/uploads/2011/04/adding_an_existing_project.png?w=300)

-You should end up with your project and SDWebimage project at the same lever in the workspace.
+You should end up with your project and SDWebimage project at the same level in the workspace.

+### Build libSDWebImage.a File

+Set your build target to iOS Device, then click Build.
+Make sure the libSDWebImage.a file inside SDWebImage -> Products is not red.

 ### Add build target dependency

-Select your project's build target and add the 'libSDWebImage.a' library to the "Link Binary With Libraries" build phase.
+Select your project's build target and add the 'libSDWebImage.a' library to the "Link Binary With Libraries" inside the "Build Phases" tab.

 ![Add target dependency](http://blog.carbonfive.com/wp-content/uploads/2011/04/linkable_libraries.png?w=214)

+You may also need to add MapKit.framework here too as 'MKAnnotationView_WebCache.h' depends on it.

 ### Add headers